dolmstea/dolmstea.github.io/_posts/2017-11-30-fixing-a-sony-kdl46s4100.md

 I was pleasantly surprised recently to find a 46-inch Sony Bravia LCD TV advertised on Kijiji for $20.
 The unit was considered defective due to a persistent "white screen."
 I decided to take the risk, and hitched up the ol' hoss, a small european sedan, and headed out to meet Dave in the deep suburbs where I exchanged 20 of my hard-earned shekels for a Sony KDL-46S4100 television.

 Upon my return, it became quickly apparent that I should have drafted a second poor soul into the woeful task of lugging the unit into my apartment, as the one-man handling technique for a 46-inch television is admittedly not the simplest.
-With considerable effort and a few muttered curses, the television did arrive, intact, in my fifth-floor apartment.
+With considerable effort and a few muttered curses, the television did arrive, intact, to my fifth-floor apartment.

+![The Television]
+(img/tv/001.jpg)

 ##### Chapter the Second: Disassembly